 “But just like I couldn’t jump off the couch and go run a marathon, if you’ve been sedentary for the winter, you couldn’t go out and work on a ladder for 6 hours cleaning the gutters,” he added.
 “It’s just not feasible without some type of irritation to your neck and shoulders.”

 Dr. Smith recommended taking a break to change positions, and stretching or rotating your neck and shoulders instead of staying in the same position the whole time.

 Chances are, if you have a kid, you haven’t always been kind to your back and neck.

 “I have four kids, and when I go to lift them, one of the things they love to do is jump off the ground into my arms,” Dr. Smith explained.
 “So first, I was lifting one slowly.
 The next thing you know, I have an airborne 40-lb projectile object coming at me,” Dr. Smith laughed.
 “That’s the perfect setup for an injury.”

 The better way to play: Bend your knees and lift them as close as you can to your body.

 “We basically spend most of our time hunched over instead of sitting upright, and that puts more of a load on your back and your neck’s muscles.”

 Here’s the irony.
 “We take the time to set up our homes, so that the TV we watch for hours at a time is at eye level,” Dr. Smith said.
 “Yet, we’ll work 8 hours a day in our office and not take the time to place our computers on eye level.”

 He has even seen companies spend hundreds on fancy ergonomic chairs—but the employees are still slumping over.

 The key is to try to take standing or walking breaks from your computer.
-“And put your computer monitors at a higher elevation,” Dr. Smith says.
+“And put your computer monitors at a higher elevation,” Dr. Smith said.